awainverse/mc2022-Lean/sources/day3.rst.txt

 * Break the theorem into small lemmas so that you can use the simplifiers more frequently.

-The hope is that one day we won’t have to do this and a theorem proving AI will eliminate the difference between human proofs and machine proofs.
+As time goes on, we hope that theorem proving AIs can do more and more of this work and eventually eliminate the difference between human proofs and machine proofs.